Skip to content

 • Extensive use of ICT, to be an integral part of the National Policy across all modes.

-• Electrification to be applied in all motorized modes of transit, from private to public.
+• Electrification is to be applied in all motorized modes of transit, from private to public.

 • Comfort and convenience of public transport, enabling mode shift.

-• Higher weightage on bus transit systems as their flexibility, suitability, and cost-effectivity where there’s no need or room for mass transit systems.
+• Prioritizing public buses, as their flexibility, suitability, and cost-effectivity where there’s no need or room for mass transit systems.

-• Prioritizing Micromobility, covering at least a quarter of overall mobility needs.
+• Prioritizing Micromobility, covering a quarter of overall mobility needs.

-• Facilitate and use renewable energy, in line with the 80% target by 2030.
+• Facilitate and use renewable energy in transport, in line with the 80% target by 2030.

 Focus on promoting and facilitating mode shift, especially the process of changing attitudes.

-Following are the key components to be included/elaborated in a National Transport Policy, but not limited to.
+Following are the key components/action areas to be included/elaborated in a National Transport Policy, but not limited to.
 The components are not in the order of priority as well, numbers are for reference only.

 1. Expressways

-All expressways to be considered with integrated management eradicating current issues faced by the patrons.
 These are getting developed at a massive cost, to be considered with the future development goals and the mode shift as well.
+The need analysis is to be based on the usage and the fulfillment of the revenue and economic objectives of the country.

 A particular road can be reserved for one private operator and/or SLTB.
-These to be run on a shared and permanent timetable.
-This will eliminate the costly competition, waiting, speeding, not adhering to timing, and even increase owner profitability.
+These are to be run on a permanent timetable, ensuring the arrival time is posted on each bus halt.
+This will eliminate the costly competition, waiting, speeding, and not adhering to timing, and even increase owner profitability.
 This is the tested and proven method all over the world.

 No route permits shall be issued to individuals under this scheme in operation.

-Precise evaluation and planning are required to facilitate electrification of mobility, replacing fossil fuels.
+Precise evaluation and planning are required to facilitate the electrification of mobility, replacing fossil fuels.

-This has been tested for years on Galle road and Parliament road, but not with any success.
+BPL has been tested for years on Galle Road and Parliament Road, but not with any success.
 However, this is successful in most cities and can be deployed within the existing framework, except for a couple of bottlenecks in three-lane roads.

-More buses shall be deployed on the routes but the time factor, energy conservation, faster dispatch, etc will be barriers o sustainability.
+More buses shall be deployed on the routes but the time factor, energy conservation, faster dispatch, etc will be barriers to sustainability.

 Electric Buses in operation – India